Panama Is Worth It! Promise!

 For The Foodies

 I love food!
-We found quite a few cool spots in Panama worth the recommendation.
+We found quite a few cool spots in Panama City worth recommending.
 These were mainly in the Old Town, so check these out if you’re heading that way.

 SnackShack In Old Town